Emergency Planning and Community Right-to-Know Act (EPCRA)

-The Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986 was created to help communities plan for chemical emergencies.
-It also requires industry to report on the storage, use and releases of hazardous substances to federal, state, and local governments.
-EPCRA requires state and local governments, and Indian tribes to use this information to prepare their community from potential risks.
+The Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986 was created to help communities plan for emergencies.
+EPCRA requires state and local governments, Indian tribes .

 Tier I and II Reporting Forms and Instructions